 - Commerce Bank

 Again, not all cards issued by these banks will have a free FICO score offer.
 If you carry a card from one of these banks, you can sign in to your account online to see if you have access to your score or call the toll-free number on the back of your card.
-Sometimes your score will even appear on your paper statement.
+Sometimes your score will appear on your paper statement.

 Banks & Credit Unions